usbt0p/mri-prostate-segmentation-deeplearning/README.md

 - TODO other stuff:
 1. download the remaining datasets (script)
 2. make some analysis of them
-3. make a pipeline system / figure out if there is one that exists and lets you
 4. make a mask-joiner that creates whole gland masks from the two zonal ones use custom.
 5. make a resizing function to cast all images to same size after cropping.
 See if it can be done in the resampling step.
+This might also be automatically performed by nnU-Net or other frameworks.
 6. ensure that the convetion in the masks is the same: pz is 1, tz is 2, and background is 0.
 7. abstract the path dictionary to the analyzer, or make a config file or data loader class...
+8. fix small regressions at the start of the notebooks
+9. explore the extents in 158

 ## Advancement logs